 Today I am pleased to announce that two more houses have been added to the Hourly Usage of Energy Dataset for Buildings in British Columbia (HUE).
 Read the paper in Elsevier's Data in Brief journal: doi.org/10.1016/j.dib.2019.103744 HUE can be freely downloaded from Harvard Dataverse: doi:10.7910/DVN/N3HGRN.
 Are you a BCHydro customer?
 Donate your hourly data for research.

-Today I am pleased to announce the release of a new public dataset called the The Hourly Usage of Energy Dataset for Buildings in British Columbia (HUE).
+Today I am pleased to announce the release of a new public dataset called the Hourly Usage of Energy Dataset for Buildings in British Columbia (HUE).
 There is an accompanying paper published in Elsevier's Data in Brief journal that describes the dataset in detail.
-Here is a brief summary: Having access to long-term consumption data from multiple … Continue reading HUE Dataset Released!
+Here is a brief summary: Having access to long-term consumption data from multiple houses help … Continue reading HUE Dataset Released!

 A quick update: Last month, I accepted the position of Adjunct Professor in the School of Engineering Science where I was a Postdoctoral Fellow.
 This week, we opened our new lab focused on computational sustainability (visit http://compsust.fas.sfu.ca).
 The lab website will expand with more information over the coming months.
 One of the four main focus areas will be non-intrusive load monitoring … Continue reading New position & lab @ SFU